ducktalez/plagih/README.md

-# PLAGIH Genetic Programming (Name is still needed)
+# PLAGIH Genetic Programming (Name will change (soon?))

-Genetic programming framework.
+...is a genetic programming framework.

 Its main goal is to improve a human written program without making too many changes.

 *Please note that a lot of stuff is about to change in the future (last update 18.03.2020)*